 ISO 16063-22 Methods for the calibration of vibration and shock transducers - Part 22: Shock calibration by comparison to a reference transducer.

-Sun Qiao et al, “Key comparison in the field of acceleration on low intensity shock sensitivity”, Metrologia, 2019, 56, Tech.
+Q. Sun et al, Key comparison in the field of acceleration on low intensity shock sensitivity, Metrologia 56 (2019) Tech.
 Suppl.
 09003.

-H Nozato, A Oota, T Ishigami and T Usuda, “The methods for the calibration of vibration pick-ups by laser interferometry: part V. Uncertainty evaluation on the ratio of transducer's peak output value to peak input acceleration in shock calibration”, Measurement Science and Technology, Volume 22, Number 12.
+H. Nozato, A. Oota, T. Ishigami, T. Usuda, The methods for the calibration of vibration pick-ups by laser interferometry: part V. Uncertainty evaluation on the ratio of transducer's peak output value to peak input acceleration in shock calibration, Measurement Science and Technology 22.

-Akihiro Oota et al, “Estimation of Uncertainty Contribution of Transverse Sensitivity and Vibration Disturbance on Primary Accelerometer Calibration”, XIXX IMEKO World Congress, Fundamental and Applied Metrology, Lisbon, Portugal, 2009.
+A. Oota et al, Estimation of uncertainty contribution of transverse sensitivity and vibration disturbance on primary accelerometer calibration, Proc. of the XIXX IMEKO World Congress, Fundamental and Applied Metrology, Lisbon, Portugal, 2009.

 ISO 16063-31, Methods for the calibration of vibration and shock transducers - Part 31: Testing of transverse vibration sensitivity.